dangarmat/dangarmat.github.io/_posts/2018-06-12-NHL-Goalies.md

 goalies_stats$Wt[is.na(goalies_stats$Wt)] <- 185
 ```
-His weight is also on Wikipedia.
+Scott Foster's weight is also on Wikipedia.
 (May be the only accountant whose weight is on Wikipedia.)

 All the remaining `NA`s correspond to one-game-players, so setting them as 0s then hopefully ready to retry the screeplot.
 ```